nao1215/sqly/README.md

 - [prompt](https://github.com/nao1215/prompt) — the line editor behind the interactive shell
 - [atago](https://github.com/nao1215/atago) — the end-to-end test runner: it drives the real `sqly` binary, not a mock, from the plain-YAML specs in `e2e/atago/`. `make test-e2e` runs that suite locally, and CI runs it on Linux, macOS, and Windows after installing atago with [setup-atago](https://github.com/nao1215/setup-atago)

+## Acknowledgments

+sqly is a memorable project for me because it connected me with two GitHub Sponsors.

+[Adam Shannon](https://github.com/adamdecaf), who works in the payments industry at Moov, inspired sqly's support for financial file formats such as ACH and Fedwire.
+[Shoki Hata](https://github.com/sho-hata), a colleague of mine, has actively used both filesql and sqly; feedback from an actual user improved filesql's performance and led to many bug fixes in sqly.

+Thank you both for supporting the project as sponsors, and thanks to everyone who has improved sqly through code, documentation, bug reports, and other contributions.

 ## LICENSE

 The sqly project is licensed under the terms of [MIT LICENSE](./LICENSE).